darrenangle/jabberwocky/README.md

 - `eval_hint_mix` (dict|None): proportions for eval mixed profile.
 - `system_prompt_mode` (str): `always_style` (default) or `neutral` to remove global style bias.
 - `eval_force_style` (bool): force eval prompts to include Jabberwocky cue (default True).
 Minimal remains style‑conditional.
 - Judge runs with a generous timeout (60s) and supports reasoning in the prompt (scratchpad + example analyses).
-No max token cap is enforced by default.
+No sampling parameters are set by default.

 ## Notes
 - The original poem is embedded as a string within the module for portability.
-- For consistent judging, consider lowering judge temperature and fixing seeds at the caller.
+- For consistent judging, consider fixing seeds at the caller.
 - This module follows Verifiers' `SingleTurnEnv` pattern and should be compatible with both `verifiers` and `prime-rl` trainers.
 - The judge prompt contains few-shot examples (high, medium, low, very_low) with short rationales and a strict 18-point binary rubric; it reasons briefly (<scratchpad>) before emitting the XML yes/no tags.
 - Mixed training + style-conditional eval works well if your goal is to teach the skill “on request” rather than always produce Jabberwocky-like text.